 14. Backup the database in MAMP and put in a folder in your website hierarchy called Database and/or Backup.

 15. Document the backup and restoration procedure for restoring and backup up of the database in MAMP

 16. Debug code and confirmation of securing a website using cyber security protocols and procedures – Refer to the security requirements for the database also in point 6.

 17. Test your websites functionality and content across a variety of browsers and devices.

 18. Evaluate web page functionality results and amend as required – use W3C’s website (implement the W3C’s Logo) and well as physically test each web page to ensure that each page displays as it should.
-Keep a record of this test as
+Keep a record of this test as displayed below;

 19. Confirm required dynamic content functions according to task requirements – determine login, access to the database, login in under different users with different permissions and other pages that are dynamic – this can be used in the table above.